Skip to content

 Assisted dying

-The philosophy of St Leonard’s Hospice is to care for people until they die.
-We never seek to shorten life and are here to bring a high quality of care to our patients.
-Our patients and their families tell us that they do achieve a quality of life when they are in our care and that is what we aim to provide for them.
+We believe that everyone living with a life-limiting illness should have access to the best possible care until they die.
+We pride ourselves in providing high quality, compassionate care to people who are nearing the end of their lives.
+Our patients and their families tell us they achieve a quality of life when they are in our care and that is what we aim to provide for them.